jcorporation/myMPD/docs/configuration/configuration-files.md

 After the first start all environment variables are ignored, except loglevel.
 </div>

-To change these settings afterwards, you must edit the files in the folder `/var/lib/mympd/config/` and restart myMPD.
+To change these settings afterwards, you can use the `mympd-config` utility and restart myMPD.
+As an alternative you can edit the files in the folder `/var/lib/mympd/config/`.

 You can use `mympd -c` to create the initial configuration in the `/var/lib/mympd/config/` directory.